Options for High Schoolers

 Juniors and seniors can take Reynolds classes online or on any campus.
 Unlike Dual Enrollment, these classes count only toward college credit and may be transferrable.
 Follow the Steps for Admission for Concurrent Enrollment.

 Finish High School with a College Degree

-Join a group of student who will earn a two-year associate degree and graduate high school at the same time.
-Apply in the 8th grade!
+Join a group of students who will earn a two-year associate degree and graduate high school at the same time.
 Ask your counselor if your high school offers a Reynolds Advance College Academy program or the Early College Academy.